 It goes without saying, of course, that if you raise your hand at the dog, the only reaction will be some level of aggressiveness.

-In such case, it’s totally normal.
+In such cases, it’s totally normal.
 You should be understanding.

 Sometimes, rescue dogs exhibit aggressiveness due to abuse, neglect, or/and traumatic experiences during their early years.
 You may wanna look for more information about the people who took care of the dog before you.